-Counties Power has promoted price stability by increasing prices on 1 April 2017, 1 April 2018 and 1 April 2019 by only passing through Transpower, and local authorities land rates, increases and absorbing internal cost increases.
+Counties Power has promoted price stability by increasing prices on 1 April 2017, 1 April 2018 and 1 April 2019 by only passing through Transpower increases and absorbing internal cost increases.
 In addition, smart tariffs were simplified and continued to be made available on a voluntary basis rather than making them mandatory.
 The effect of this will be monitored during the 2019/20 year to determine an optimal approach for future years.